Georgia Backus: Biography

 Backus was also playing supporting roles in motion pictures.
 Her first credited role was in Citizen Kane (1941), as Miss Anderson, the severe attendant at the library of Walter Parks Thatcher.
 The following year she appeared in The Magnificent Ambersons and I Married a Witch.
-Her most widely noted role may have been as Mrs. Warren, the helpful neighbor with a garden in the film noir, Cause for Alarm!
+Her most widely noted role may have been as Mrs. Warren, the helpful neighbor with a garden in Cause for Alarm!
 (1951).

 On September 19, 1951, Backus appeared under subpoena as an uncooperative witness before the House Un-American Activities Committee, which was investigating Communism in the motion picture industry.
 At a HUAC hearing May 7, 1953, Backus was one of more than 50 people named as Communists by director-producer-writer Robert Rossen.
 Her career was ended by the Hollywood blacklist.

 Georgia Backus Alexander died September 7, 1983, in Sun City, California, and was buried at Forest Lawn Memorial Park.

 Filmography

 Motion picture credits for Georgia Backus are listed by the AFI Catalog of Feature Films.